ashwanth1109/CheckersApp/README.md

 ### 5. Checking for moves available for current player - checkForMovesAvailable()

-Then we check for all the moves that are available for the checkers of current player To do this we iterate through all the current player checkers and check if its king or not If king, then check for all diagonals else check for forward diagonals
+Then we check for all the moves that are available for the checkers of current player.
+To do this we iterate through all the current player checkers and check if its king or not.

+If king, then check for all diagonals else check for forward diagonals

 ```javascript